marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   :samp:`{funtype}` is examined to determine whether a function takes a fixed number of arguments.

-.. index:: CALL_POPS_ARGS
+.. macro:: CALL_POPS_ARGS (cum)

-MacroCALL_POPS_ARGS(:samp:`{cum}`)A C expression that should indicate the number of bytes a call sequence pops off the stack.
+  A C expression that should indicate the number of bytes a call sequence pops off the stack.
 It is added to the value of ``RETURN_POPS_ARGS`` when compiling a function call.

   :samp:`{cum}` is the variable in which all arguments to the called function have been accumulated.

   On certain architectures, such as the SH5, a call trampoline is used that pops certain registers off the stack, depending on the arguments that have been passed to the function.
 Since this is a property of the call site, not of the called function, ``RETURN_POPS_ARGS`` is not appropriate.

 .. _register-arguments: